Pocket Venus

 Pocket Venus were a Welsh rock band from Conwy in North Wales.
 Their style was that of a harder-edged Britpop and they played all over the UK and received national airplay on BBC Radio 1.
-Pocket Venus split in 2003 during negotiations with major record labels, the band cited musical and personal differences as the reason for the breakup.
+Pocket Venus split in 2003 during negotiations with major record labels, the band cited musical and personal differences as the reason for the break-up.
 In late 2010 Pocket Venus reformed.

 History

-Formation (1998 - 2003)
+Formation (1998–2003)

 Pocket Venus, from North Wales formed in 1998, an amalgamation of various members of earlier bands, the original line up was Chris Yates, Naldo Algieri, Steve Jones, Chris Bainbridge and Mark Kendall (formerly of Y Cyrff).
 The line up changed in 1999 when guitarist Chris Bainbridge left transferring rhythm guitar duties to Chris Yates.
-Keyboardist Dave Robinson joined shortly after but the lineup changed again in 2000 when drummer Mark Roberts left the band to be replaced by Pete Ryan.
+Keyboardist Dave Robinson joined shortly after but the line-up changed again in 2000 when drummer Mark Roberts left the band to be replaced by Pete Ryan.
 The band were managed by Neil Crud, who released two singles for them on his Secrets of Sound record label.
 First release; "Make It Through Your Day" had good reviews and received airplay on BBC Radio One from John Peel and Mark Radcliffe, and also airings on BBC Radio Wales from Adam Walton, who invited the band on his show for a session.
 The band produced a video for their second release Tell Me Why, which is still available on YouTube and the NME's official website. gigs and an energetic stage performance led to more airplay from radio stations both across the UK and internationally, notably winning "Best International Artist" at the Orange County Music Awards.
-The lineup changed again in late 2002 with the departure of Steve Jones on lead guitar.
+The line-up changed again in late 2002 with the departure of Steve Jones on lead guitar.
 Jones's place was taken by Dyfed Roberts formerly of Gwacamoli.
 The band continued to play live shows until August 2003 when the band split up.
 The band had become disillusioned and disheartened by the music industry, so in order to save their friendships and personal relationships they went their separate ways.

-Post-breakup activities (2003 - 2010)
+Post-breakup activities (2003–2010)

 After the band split Yates and Roberts went on to form Gotti, with Steve Flavell on drums and bass player Mauve.
 Gotti played locally and also recorded a number of demo tapes.
 Ryan, Algieri and Robinson stayed away from the music scene for various reasons and concentrated on their family lives and other responsibilities.
 The band attempted to reform in 2008 but never got past the rehearsal stage.